iCliniq Logo

 Could you please send a picture of the affected area soon?
 Secondly, did you experience any delayed healing in the extraction site or bleeding or foul smell from the mouth at any time during these three weeks?

-What I can conclude from your given details is that, it did not heal properly maybe, and felt just okay for you to chew from that side, but actually, it was still in a healing state from inside.
+What I can conclude from your given details is that the wound has not healed properly.
+It felt just okay for you to chew from that side, but actually, it was still healing from the inside when you did so.

-Kindly send me the x-ray taken before extraction, I guess it was a surgical extraction and requires at least a month to heal really well.
+Kindly send me the X-ray taken before extraction.
+I guess it was a surgical extraction.
+If so, it requires at least a month to heal well.

-1. For now, keep the area tight with cotton balls pressed on, and from the outside mouth, keep an ice pack.
+1. For now, keep the area tight with cotton balls pressed on, and from the outside of the mouth, keep an ice pack.

-2. Kindly do not talk or chew till the bleeding stops, just keep pressing the cotton gauge piece and keep your mouth closed well.
+2. Kindly do not talk or chew till the bleeding stops, just keep pressing the cotton gauze piece and keep your mouth well closed.

 4. Kindly follow all the guidelines and keep the area clean for better results.